 Upper Apalachicola River:

 Striped bass and hybrid striped bass fishing in the river should be good, with the peak to fish beginning in mid-March.
-Striped bass and hybrid striped bass that were discharged into the river during the fall will be roaming the river and feeding voraciously, and will aggregate in the current below Jim Woodruff Dam and along the sand and gravel bars downstream.
-Use a Carolina Rig with a ½ to 1 ounce weight (use a heavier weight during times with heavy current) with Shad or Herring.
+Striped Bass and hybrid striped bass that were discharged into the river throughout the quarter will be roaming the river and feeding voraciously and will aggregate in the current below Jim Woodruff Dam and along the sand and gravel bars downstream.
+Use a Carolina Rig with a ½ to 1-ounce weight (use a heavier weight during times with heavy current) with shad or herring.
 Downstream, both species should school along the deeper sandbars, especially during early morning hours or at dusk.
-White bass will begin moving up the Apalachicola River to spawn by late February.
+White bass will begin moving up the Apalachicola River to spawn in March.
 Fish the sand and gravel bars using grass shrimp, small crayfish, or small jigs.
-The bag limit for stripers, hybrids, and white bass is 20 fish per day, aggregate, but only three may be striped bass and must be a minimum of 18 inches total length.
+The bag limit for stripers, hybrids, and White Bass combined is 20 fish per day, but only three may be Striped Bass and must be a minimum of 18 inches total length.

 Lower Apalachicola River:

-Winter is a great time to fish for spotted seatrout, redfish, and sheepshead in the lower Apalachicola River because these species will move up into the river during the coldest part of the winter.
+Winter is a great time to fish for Spotted Seatrout, Redfish, and Sheepshead in the lower Apalachicola River because these species will move up into the river during the coldest part of the winter.
 Try using live shrimp or artificial shrimp baits around deep bends in creeks and bayous that are near the mouth of the river.
-Make sure to fish slow and try to find the warmest water because this is where the fish will be.
-Spring can also be a good time for largemouth bass fishing in the lower river.
+Make sure to fish slow and try to find the warmest water.
+Spring can also be a good time for Largemouth Bass fishing in the lower river.
 Dipping live shrimp along the steeper, grass-lined banks of the St. Marks and East rivers and the smaller sloughs, such as Montgomery Slough and Saltwater Creek, is one of the more popular methods.
 Spinnerbaits fished along the banks and weed lines of the larger channels and in Lake Wimico are also productive.
-As the water warms during the months February and March, move to warm back water areas and try fishing with plastic stick baits, light Texas-rigged worms, and topwater frogs.
+As the water warms during the months February and March, move to warm back water areas, and try fishing with plastic stick baits, light Texas-rigged worms, and topwater frogs.